 The second challenge lived in how to move projects beyond the pilot program.
 Work cross-functionally to dedicate time and resources to the project, define actionable goals, and set a timeline for scaling up your new tech to your entire contact center.
-While you want to take your project to full scale, be realistic in what you’re capable of and how long it will take you to ramp everything up4 Chan.
+While you want to take your project to full scale, be realistic in what you’re capable of and how long it will take you to ramp everything up.
 Rushing the process won’t bring the returns you’re looking for.

 3. Build a feedback loop.